dmrschmidt/sketch-timer/README.md

-# zeebn - a sketch-timer
+# Zeebn - a sketch-timer
 Zeebn - a timer for sketching sessions.

 # Usage